urilivshits/pageinference/README.md

 | **GPT-4.1 nano** | 1M tokens | $0.10/$0.40 per million | Daily tasks, quick questions | 80.1% MMLU |
 | **o4-mini Deep Research** | 200K tokens | $1.10/$4.40 per million | Complex reasoning, research | 81.4% GPQA, 93.4% AIME2024 |

-### ⌨️ Keyboard Wizardry & Smart Shortcuts
+### ⌨️ Smart Click Behavior
-- **Ctrl+Shift+Y**: The magic shortcut!
-Instantly re-runs your last question on whatever page you're currently viewing
-- **Smart Click Behavior**: The extension remembers your last question and can repeat it automatically
+The extension remembers your last question and can repeat it automatically on different pages - perfect for analyzing multiple similar pages with the same prompt.

+- **Manual Mode** (recommended):
+  - Normal click on Chrome extension icon: Just opens the extension normally
+  - Ctrl+click on Chrome extension icon: Opens the extension AND automatically repeats your last question on the current page
+- **Auto Mode**:
-  - *Manual Mode* (recommended): Normal click just opens the extension, Ctrl+click repeats your last question
+  - Normal click on Chrome extension icon: Opens the extension AND automatically repeats your last question on the current page
-  - *Auto Mode*: Normal click repeats your last question, Ctrl+click just opens normally
+  - Ctrl+click on Chrome extension icon: Just opens the extension normally
-  - *Disabled Mode*: Always just opens the extension (no automatic question repeating)
+- **Disabled Mode**: Always just opens the extension (no automatic question repeating)

-- **How it works**: Ask a question on any page, then later use Ctrl+Shift+Y or your configured click method to ask the same question on a different page
+**Example use case**: Ask "What are this person's key skills and experience?" on one LinkedIn profile, then Ctrl+click the Chrome extension icon (or normal click in Auto mode) when viewing other LinkedIn profiles to get the same analysis instantly.

 ### 📱 Interface Niceties
 - **Chat History**: Organized by website domain because we're not animals